Frank W. Warner

 Frank W. Warner (1861–1919) was one of the first Native Americans to serve as a missionary for the Church of Jesus Christ of Latter-day Saints.

 Warner was the son of Sagwitch and his wife Tan-tapai-cci.
-He was originally known as Pisappih Timbimboo.
-He was wounded at the Bear River Massacre.
-Later he was adopted by Amos Warner and his family and was given his new name.
+He was originally known as Beshup Timbimboo.
+He is also sometimes referred to as Pisappih, a Shoshone word from which the name Beshup is derived.
+He was wounded at the Bear River Massacre at just two years old.

+Within the next few years after the Bear River Massacre, Beshup, aged four, trusted to his father's brother-in-law, Tom, as Sagwitch left for a meeting with Mormon leaders, found himself uprooted as Tom grew impatient and "traded him to Mormon Settler Solomon Warner for a bag of beans, a sheep, a sack of flour, and a Mormon Quilt".
+Sagwitch was "furious" with the trade, but later decided to leave Beshup with the Warner family, as he believed this was the best arrangement for his son.
+He was traded to Solomon's brother, Amos Warner and his family, a short time later and was given his new name, Frank Warner.

-Warner studied at Brigham Young College in Logan, Utah.
-He worked as an educator.
-He was first called as a missionary in October 1880 by John Taylor to share the teachings of Mormonism with those in Washakie, Utah.
-In 1914–1915 and again in 1917 Warner served as a missionary among the Sioux and Assiniboine at the Fort Peck Indian Reservation.
-He died from influenza in 1919 at Parker, Idaho.
+Warner became very well educated and eventually taught penmanship at Brigham Young College.
+He was first called as a missionary in when he was very young by John Taylor to share the teachings of Mormonism with those in Washakie, Utah.
+He served as a missionary among the Sioux and Assniboine Tribes in 1914, 1915, and 1917.

+Warner died from influenza in 1919 in Parker, Idaho.